Andreas Grassl: Return to Germany

 Following the media reports, the West Kent NHS and Social Care Trust issued a statement stating that the man was no longer in the care of the trust, that he had been "discharged from [their] care following a marked improvement in his condition", and that their "involvement with this man has now ceased and will not be resuming at any stage".
 The statement also expressed that no further information was to be released.

 In a follow-up to the story on 24 August, the Daily Mirror named the man as Andreas Grassl and published an interview with his parents, farmers in Prosdorf, a village belonging to Waldmünchen in the Cham district of the Upper Palatinate in eastern Bavaria.
 According to the interview, their son had upon his return told them that he had "no idea what happened to me.
 I just suddenly woke up and realised who I was."
 Grassl's father expressed anger with some allegations made in the original Mirror article, in particular the suggestions that his son's behaviour during treatment was not genuine.
 "I know he would never make something like this up," the father said.
 He denied that his son was gay, and told the newspaper that his son in fact was an accomplished piano player, albeit not to a professional standard.
 Grassl's lawyer said he might have experienced a psychotic episode.

 Friends of Grassl told The Times that he had spent hours in internet chat rooms, where he was known as "Scatman", and that he was a columnist for a local newspaper, writing about pop music.

-In October 2014, AllthePigs Theatre Company announced that they were writing a play based on the theories and events that led to the 'Piano Man' at the New Diorama in London.
+In October 2014, AllthePigs Theatre Company announced that they were writing a play based on the theories and events at the New Diorama in London.